Ateneo de Manila University: Social initiatives

 The Ateneo de Manila University integrates social engagement into its curriculum at all levels.
 Key initiatives include the Ateneo-Mangyan Project for Understanding and Development, the Bigay Puso program, and housebuilding activities with Gawad Kalinga.
 These projects aim to promote social responsibility and leadership among students.

 The university's main social action program is its partnership with Gawad Kalinga, focusing on community-building and rehabilitation efforts in various regions.

-The Ugat Foundation, which supports grassroots families, is also hosted by the Ateneo de Manila University.
+The Ugat Foundation, which supports grassroots families, is also hosted by Ateneo de Manila University.

 International collaboration

 The Ateneo de Manila University collaborates with various global institutions, facilitating exchange programs for students and faculty.
 It partners with Sun Yat-sen University in running the Confucius Institute, which offers Mandarin language courses and a master's program in Teaching Chinese as a Foreign Language.

-The Ateneo also has joint master's programs with Queen Mary University of London and partnerships with Le Cordon Bleu, École supérieure des sciences commerciales d'Angers, Kyushu University, Regis University, and the University of Sydney.
+The Ateneo also has joint masters programs with Queen Mary University of London and partnerships with Le Cordon Bleu, École supérieure des sciences commerciales d'Angers, Kyushu University, Regis University, and the University of Sydney.

-The university's Asian Peacebuilders Scholarship, in collaboration with the Nippon Foundation and the University for Peace, trains students in peacebuilding, awarding degrees from both the Ateneo and UPEACE.
+The university's Asian Peacebuilders Scholarship, in collaboration with the Nippon Foundation and the University for Peace, trains students in peacebuilding, awarding degrees from both Ateneo and UPEACE.